otsaloma/mpv-thumbnailer/README.md

 mpv-thumbnailer's thumbnails.
 File format support should be good and aspect ratio errors rare.

+mpv-thumbnailer generates multiple thumbnails per file and selects the largest of those files, thus hopefully avoiding the common problem of thumbnailing boring all-black frames.
+As a downside, this means that mpv-thumbnailer is somewhat slow.

 mpv-thumbnailer includes and installs a thumbnailer definition file that works with GNOME's Nautilus.
 Support for other platforms or file browsers should be easy to add.